tamberg/fhnw-idb/introduction/Python/README.md

   Read the Wiki Page [Setup on a Raspberry Pi Zero W](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#setup)

 **Notes**:
 - Choose **Raspberry Pi OS Lite**.
 The Raspberry Pi Zero W has limited computing resources.
-Desktop software and applications like office apps are not needed.
+Desktop software and applications like office application are not needed.
 - Check that `ssh` and `wifi` are enabled and can be used without problems.
 - Find the **IP address of your Pi** using the information in the [Wiki](https://github.com/tamberg/fhnw-idb/wiki/Raspberry-Pi-Zero-W#find-your-pi).
 Use the commands `ifconfig` or `ipconfig` and `nmap`.